Qix-/xopt/README.md

 # XOpt
 The sane answer to POpt.

-XOpt is a command line argument parsing library written in ANSI C (C89).
-XOpt accepts arguments in GNU format and focuses on clean definition, taking stress off the implementation.
+XOpt is a command line argument parsing library written in ANSI C. XOpt accepts arguments in GNU format and focuses on clean definition, taking stress off the implementation.